harrishudson/CFRender/README.md

 Internal function.

 #### getCleansedDataVariable(name)
 Returns a 'cleansed' array of the netCDF data variable named 'name'.
 Here cleansed means that the array will be flattened and *'_FillValue'* or *'missing_value'* data values will be replaced with null.
+Any required unpacking of the data will also be performed.

 #### getNumDataVariableStats(name)
 Returns an object with a collection of statistics for the numeric netCDF data variable named 'name'.
 Gathering variable statistics may be problematic for extremely large datasets - and may crash the browser in those cases.
 However, statistics may be useful to assist with composing value dependent rendering functions.
 The statistics returned are as follows;